Chef Dennis

 • 4 large eggs room temperature and separated

-• 1 tbsp red food coloring more or less depending upon the desired color.
+• 1 tablespoon red food coloring more or less depending upon the desired color.
 I used a gel but, liquid will work.

 • 1 cup buttermilk room temperature